2i2c-org/team-compass/practices/development.md

 - **Have tasks to complete it**: Deliverables should have a set of tasks, which are actions needed to complete the deliverable.
 :::

-(coordination:activity-board)=
+(coordination:sprint-board)=
-## The Activity Board
+## The Sprint Board

-The [Activity Board](https://github.com/orgs/2i2c-org/projects/5?fullscreen=true) contains the collection of [Deliverables](coordination:deliverables) that the team is currently working on.
+The Sprint Board is a place to keep track of the [Deliverables](coordination:deliverables) our team intends to work on for the week.
+It is a GitHub Projects board that is created for each week, and closed at the end of each week.
-All deliverables on the Activity Board should be accomplished by the end of the week.
+All deliverables on the Sprint Board should be accomplished by the end of the week.
-This board is filled during our [Deliverables review meeting](meetings:deliverables-review).
+This board is filled during our [Sprint Planning meeting](meetings:sprint-planning).

-:::{admonition} The Activity Board should...
+:::{admonition} The Sprint Board should...
 :class: tip
 - Have enough deliverables to keep the team occupied for the week
 - Not have so many deliverables that a team member gets overwhelmed